LayMui/navapp-with-automation/README.md

 ```
 yarn ios
 ```
-To run the test in iOS Simulator iphone 13 iOS 152.
+To run the test in iOS Simulator iphone 13 iOS 15.2.

+Start the iOS Simulator

 ```
 yarn ios.app